David Breashears: Publications

-He is the author of several books, including an autobiography, High Exposure: An Enduring Passion for Everest and Unforgiving Places (1999).
+Breashears was the author of several books, including an autobiography, High Exposure: An Enduring Passion for Everest and Unforgiving Places (1999).

-He also wrote the article, "Every Man For Himself?", published in American Alpine Journal (1988).
+Breashears also wrote the article, "Every Man For Himself?", published in American Alpine Journal (1988).

 Work with organizations

-Breashears is a director of Destination Himalaya, a travel firm specializing in adventure travel to Himalayan countries.
+Breashears was a director of Destination Himalaya, a travel firm specializing in adventure travel to Himalayan countries.

 In 2007, Breashears founded GlacierWorks, a non-profit company that uses science, art, and adventure to raise awareness about climate change in the Greater Himalaya.

-Personal life
+Personal life and death

-He was married to fellow adventurer Veronique Choa in the late 1980s.
-They have since divorced, and Breashears lives in Marblehead, Massachusetts when not climbing.
+Breashears was married to fellow adventurer Veronique Choa in 1986.
+They divorced, and Breashears lived in Marblehead, Massachusetts when not climbing.
+He died at his home in Marblehead on March 14, 2024, at the age of 68.